A Peaceful Path though Conflict

 How Mediation Helps

-• Compared to lawyers or court, mediation is faster, more affordable, and far less draining.
-You stay in control of the process and the outcome, instead of handing it over to a system that can take months (or years).
+No one wants to go to court.
+With mediation, you stay in control of the process and the outcome, instead of handing it over to a system that can take months (or years).
 Mediation helps you get to resolution without the cost, chaos, or uncertainty of litigation.

 FAQs